XRPLF/xrpl-dev-portal/content/tutorials/manage-account-settings/set-up-multi-signing.md

        }
     }

-Make sure that the [Transaction Result](transaction-results.html) is [**`tesSUCCESS`**](tes-success.html).
+Make sure that the transaction result is **`tesSUCCESS`**.
 Otherwise, the transaction failed.
 If you have a problem in stand-alone mode or a non-production network, check that [multi-sign is enabled](start-a-new-genesis-ledger-in-stand-alone-mode.html#settings-in-new-genesis-ledgers).

-**Note:** Without the [MultiSignReserve amendment][], the more members in the signer list, the more XRP your address must have for purposes of the [owner reserve](reserves.html#owner-reserves).
-If your address does not have enough XRP, the transaction fails with [`tecINSUFFICIENT_RESERVE`](tec-codes.html).
-With the [MultiSignReserve amendment][] enabled, the XRP your address must have for purposes of the [owner reserve](reserves.html#owner-reserves) is 5 XRP, regardless of the number of members in the signer list.
+**Note:** Without the MultiSignReserve amendment, the more members in the signer list, the more XRP your address must have for purposes of the owner reserve.
+If your address does not have enough XRP, the transaction fails with `tecINSUFFICIENT_RESERVE`.
+With the MultiSignReserve amendment enabled, the XRP your address must have for purposes of the owner reserve is 5 XRP, regardless of the number of members in the signer list.
 See also: [Signer Lists and Reserves](signerlist.html#signer-lists-and-reserves).

 ## 4. Wait for validation